spryker/spryker-shop-core/Bundles/QuickOrderPage/src/SprykerShop/Yves/QuickOrderPage/Theme/default/components/molecules/quick-order-text-order-form/README.md

-Displays text form with verification for order on quick order page.
+Displays text form with verification for order on Quick Order page.